 When is half less than zero?
 When it’s the Pennsylvania state budget.

 Twitter erupted recently over a tactless joke Pres.
-Trump’s Secretary of Education Betsy DeVos made about they’re being no free lunches.
+Trump’s Secretary of Education Betsy DeVos made about there being no free lunches.
 Here’s what has to happen next.

 Twenty years ago, President Clinton and Congress ended cash assistance as we knew it.
 The thinking behind “welfare reform” was essentially this: the free ride is over.